vitessio/website/content/en/docs/19.0/user-guides/schema-changes/unmanaged-schema-changes.md

 ## ApplySchema

-`ApplySchema` is a `vtctlclient` command that can be used to apply a schema change to a keyspace.
+`ApplySchema` is a `vtctldclient` command that can be used to apply a schema change to a keyspace.
 The main advantage of using this tool is that it performs some sanity checks about the schema before applying it.
 However, a downside is that it can be a little too strict and may not work for all use cases.

 Consider the following examples: